Skip to main content

 The Challenge

-Completed work with logged labor hours but no invoice generated.
-Not intentional — just gaps in the handoff between field operations and the back office.
+Completed work with logged labor hours but no invoice generated — gaps in the handoff between field operations and the back office meant the cash cycle started late on job after job.

 What We Did

 Four systems connected in under an hour.
-Full findings report delivered in 48 hours.
-No new software to learn.
+We tracked two things end to end: gross profit per technician hour, and how long completed work took to turn into cash.
+Full findings in 48 hours, no new software to learn.

 01